You're not alone

 Learn to manage your email inbox like a top-level Executive Assistant

-We’ve converted many high-performers to our system of handling email through decades of experience supporting executives and training assistants.
-This system increases their productivity, decreases their mistakes or “missed” emails and sets them up for success.
+We've converted many high-performers to our system of handling email and inbox management through decades of experience supporting executives and training assistants.
+This system increases their productivity, decreases their mistakes or “missed” emails, and sets them up for success.

-The Goal: Use your email inbox as your ‘to-do’ and ‘reminder’ list
+The Goal: Use your email as your ‘to-do’ and ‘reminder’ list

 Once we’ve acted on an email, it is time to move that email conversation out of our inbox and into a folder.
 This keeps the number of emails in your inbox down to a minimum and makes the list of emails easily scrollable so you can see what actions need to be taken quickly.